 A Comparison of the Position of the Sun Over Time

-Earth.
-Simply put, the Earth is wobbling on its axis (just like a spinning
+precession of the Earth.
+Simply put, the Earth is wobbling on its

-Kochab the north star, at that time it was closer to the North pole than
+was closer to the North pole than Polaris.)

-Polaris.
 Notice that during the time in which the Greeks started using the

 individual's birth date to determine personality and prediction (c.
 250